Home » Ingredient Substitute » Herbs & Spices Substitutes » 9 Best Spices for Mac and Cheese (Extra Tasty!)

 Basil and oregano are both members of the mint family, which explains why they work so well together.

-Basil is frequently added to sauces like pasta sauce, pizza sauce, and yes – cheese sauce for macaroni.
-It can be especially complementary to your dish if you use mozzarella, provolone, or other soft Italian melting cheeses.
+I find that it can be especially complementary to your dish if you use mozzarella, provolone, or other soft Italian melting cheeses.

-This common, inexpensive spice will add a touch of Italian flavor to your macaroni and cheese.
 It is very hard to add too much basil, so don’t worry about being heavy-handed when adding this seasoning to your pasta dish.
-It can even be used as a garnish when the pasta comes off the stove or out of the oven.

 Marjoram is alo a good mac and cheese seasoning